coolinmc6/mc_blog/README.md

 	@post = Post.find(params[:id])
 end
 ```
-*If ever struggling as to what you want the action to do, just think about for a minute.
+- If ever struggling as to what you want the action to do, just think about for a minute.
 What am I trying to
 accomplish with the 'show' method?
 I want to *show* the user their new post.
 And how do I do that?
 I search
 the database for a post with the given id.
-..*I need to learn more about the params[:id] in Rails
+  * I need to learn more about the params[:id] in Rails

 ####~16:00
-*At this point, as much I want to clean-up the view and add a link to go back, what would I be going back to?
+* At this point, as much I want to clean-up the view and add a link to go back, what would I be going back to?
 Right now, nothing is set-up to show ALL the posts...so I need to create a way to show all posts.
-..*and to start, we need to update our 'index' action
+  *and to start, we need to update our 'index' action
-..*and display everything in reverse order
+  *and display everything in reverse order

 ```ruby
 def index